Let's talk about Kombucha!

 The next question would be why we decided on glass?

 Kombucha is a fermented drink.
-Fermentation in different forms has been around for thousands of years.
+Fermentation in different forms has been around for few hundred years.
 The first & natural vessels were made of either stoneware or wood.
 Later came in glass.
 Stoneware & wood impart natural energy to anything that is fermented in them.
 Wood also adds extra layer of flavor.

 Both are wonderful for fermentation.
 Glass is neutral, which is also good & glass is easy for sanitation.
 But glass limits the amount that you can brew in it, as glass jars come only in certain sizes.
 And they are comparatively small.